-When the manual work gets out of hand, it would be mindful to remember that the company could benefit from the automation that performance management systems provide.
+When the manual work gets out of hand, it would be mindful to remember that the company could benefit from the automation that AI in performance management provides.
 An effective performance management system can set up effective workflows, so that your team has a set process for everything they do.
 With automation you can:

 - Automate task management

 - Set up your own flexible review cycle

 - Define competencies and measure them as part of the review cycle